 How Credit Bureaus Work

-Whenever you apply for a loan, lenders want to know if you’ll repay the loan.
-To help them figure that out, they look at your history of borrowing: have you borrowed money in the past, and did you repay those loans?
+Whenever you apply for a loan or line of credit, lenders want to know what the chances are that you’ll repay the money.
+To help them figure that out, they look at your history of borrowing: Have you borrowed money in the past, and did you repay those loans?
 Credit bureaus have the information that lenders use to make those decisions.

-A credit bureau functions as a database of information about you.
-That information is used to create a credit score, which most lenders use as criteria for approving your loan.
-The raw data, before it is used to create a credit score, is known as your credit report.
+Credit bureaus function as databases of information about you.
+After collecting it, they use that information to create a credit score, which most lenders use as criteria for approving a line of credit.
+The raw data, before it's used to create a credit score, is known as your credit reports.

 Your credit reports show what the credit bureaus know about you, and you’re allowed to view these reports for free every year.

-There are numerous of credit bureaus, and each one works differently.
-However, most big lending decisions are based on information stored at the three major credit reporting companies (Equifax, TransUnion, and Experian).
-Other credit bureaus are looking for similar types of patterns – how regularly you pay bills.
+There are numerous credit bureaus, and each one works differently.
+However, most big lending decisions are based on information stored at the three major credit reporting companies: Equifax, TransUnion, and Experian.

 1. Personal Information